alnurali/cvxstoc/index.md

 # How do I install cvxstoc?

-On a Mac:
+On Mac OS X:

 1. Follow the [instructions](http://www.cvxpy.org/en/latest/install/) for installing cvxpy.
-2. From the command line, type: pip install cvxstoc
+2. From the terminal, type: <span style="font-family:courier;">pip install cvxstoc</span> (note: doing this will install [PyMC](https://pymc-devs.github.io/pymc/), which cvxstoc depends on)
+3. Done!

 # What can I do with cvxstoc?